kendall-creator/7more-app/README.md

     - **"Mark as Complete"** - Complete tasks with optional completion comments
     - **Completion Comments** - Add notes about what was accomplished when completing a task
     - **Visual Status Indicators** - Clear modals confirm status changes (blue for in progress, green for complete)
+    - **Automatic Recurring Task Creation** - When a recurring task is completed, a new instance is automatically created with the next due date
   - Submit forms with validation
 - **Automatic Status Updates** - Tasks become overdue automatically based on due date
 - **Smart Empty States** - Clear guidance when no participants or tasks assigned